DarkGhostHunter/Laraflow/README.md

 ];
 ```

-This will allow in your test to make a face Adapter and catch all Requests.
+This will allow in your test to make a fake Adapter and catch all Requests.

 ## Service Providers